This page provides information on our plans for an Electric Forecourt® in Nevendon.

 The proposed Electric Forecourt®

 An Electric Forecourt® is the new generation of filling station designed to meet the demands of the electric vehicle market.
-The concept was conceived through extensive research into the limitations and frustrations with existing charging infrastructure and with 36 rapid and high power charging points, it will future-proof Nevendon and Basildon for the transition to green transport.
+The concept was conceived through extensive research into the limitations and frustrations with existing charging infrastructure and with 36 medium and high-power charging points, it will future-proof Nevendon and Basildon for the transition to green transport.

 View the first GRIDSERVE Electric Forecourt® in Braintree, Essex.